 Why did we adopt this term as opposed to another?
 Why is this term problematic?
 Is there another term that better describes our agenda?
 What is our agenda?
 What do we want?

 We want to enable successful, impactful, and sustainable social good projects by reducing power asymmetries, inequality, and social injustice.
 Our primary motivation is to enable Flying Labs in the Majority World before Oakland, CA, USA.
 I liked how David Garcia put it: “Anticolonialism as Disaster Risk Reduction and Climate Action.”
 The very act of anticolonialism is in itself an act of disaster risk reduction, action on the climate crisis, and so much more.
 Anticolonialism also enables more effective and sustainable disaster risk reduction and climate action.
-We seek to do our part by shifting power back to local experts to reduce the power asymmetries, inequalities, and the social injustice that pervade much of the social good sector.
+We seek to do our part by shifting power with local experts to reduce the power asymmetries, inequalities, and the social injustice that pervade much of the social good sector.
 Some argue that the very act of shifting power can be a social good act in-and-of-itself (if/when authentic).
 This brings us back to the question of language.
 Why not use the term anticolonialism, decolonization, or anti-racism?

 Well, we have used these terms.
 Anticolonialism and decolonization are powerful and loaded words.
 Should we, as a Western-based organization, be using this language?
 Some have argued that Western-organizations have no business using this language unless they’ve experienced the direct horrors of colonialism themselves.
 Being part of the West, we are part of the system that architected and orchestrated colonialism.
 There’s no escaping this.
 We thus feel compelled to call out the power asymmetries that originate from this system and from which we originate.
 It’s the reason that we’ve talked about decolonizing technology.
 Still, we fully recognize that anticolonialism and decolonization are words that must not be thrown around without careful thought, sensitivity and consideration.
 We must not co-opt this language.
 We recognize that “decolonization is not a replacement for social justice and social good,” as Aarathi Krishnan puts it.